 - Scribe Process Questions

 - General Book Questions

 - Book Marketing Questions

-A. Simply put, hiring a ghostwriter means that your book will not really be your ideas in your words.
+Simply put, hiring a ghostwriter means that your book will not really be your ideas in your words.
 With the Scribe process, your book is entirely your ideas and your words.

-Ghostwriters start with your book concept and a few of your ideas, then create a book with them using their own words, tone, and voice.
-The output just won’t sound like it came from you.
+Ghostwriters start with your book concept and a few of your ideas, then create a book with using their own words, tone, and voice.
+It won’t sound like it came from you, because it generally doesn’t.
 In essence, a ghostwriter writes a book, and you pay them so that you can put your name on it.
 It’s not really your book.

 With Scribe, your book is authored solely by you.
-The ideas and words and content are entirely yours, and are in your voice.
-We put nothing in your book that did not come out of your mouth.
+The ideas and words and content are entirely yours and are in your voice.
+We put nothing in your book that did not come out of your head and your mouth.
 We like to say that we help you translate your ideas into a proper, professional book, but all meaningful parts of authorship are yours, making you the sole author.

 The two other differences are these:

 - Ghostwriters give you a manuscript, and they do nothing else.
 We do it all—including full publishing and distribution.

 - A good ghostwriter is much more expensive than our process (good ones usually run about $100k).